Energo Price Tops $0.0002 (TSL)

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.

-Energo was first traded on August 1st, 2017.
+Energo’s launch date was August 1st, 2017.
 Energo’s total supply is 1,000,000,000 coins.
+The official website for Energo is www.energolabs.com.
+The official message board for Energo is blog.energolabs.com.
 Energo’s official Twitter account is @Energo Labs and its Facebook page is accessible here.
-The official message board for Energo is blog.energolabs.com.
-The official website for Energo is www.energolabs.com.

 Energo Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Energo directly using US dollars.
-Investors seeking to trade Energo should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Energo using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Energo directly using U.S. dollars.
+Investors seeking to acquire Energo should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Energo using one of the exchanges listed above.

 Receive News & Updates for Energo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Energo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.